EngMoheb/Candy-_Distribution_SQL/README.md

 # 🏭Candy-Distribution_SQL🍭
 ![ Cover](Assets/Profile.jpg)

-Table of Contents 📑

 ## 📌 About the Project
 This project explores a real-world dataset about the US candy industry.
 We uploaded the CSV files into VS Code, created a PostgreSQL database, and established a connection between them.
-Also we created a clean database and prepare the data to answer key business questions about candy sales, factory efficiency, and regional trends.
+Also, we created a clean database and prepare the data to answer key business questions about candy sales, factory efficiency, and regional trends.

 ---
 ## 🎯 Objectives